benjamin-recht/benjamin-recht.github.io/_posts/2016-06-16-hyperband.md

 We considered three image classification datasets: CIFAR-10, Street View House Numbers (SVHN), and rotated MNIST with background images (MRBI).
-CIFAR-10 and SVHN contain 32 × 32 RGB images while MRBI contains 28 × 28 grayscale images.
+CIFAR-10 and SVHN contain 32 × 32 RGB images.
 Each dataset is split into a training, validation, and test set: (1) CIFAR-10 has 40,000, 10,000, and 10,000 instances;
-(2) SVHN has close to 600,000, 6,000, and 26,000 instances; and (3) MRBI has 10,000 , 2,000, and
+(2) SVHN has close to 600,000, 6,000, and 26,000 instances; For all datasets, the only preprocessing performed on the raw images was demeaning.

-50,000 instances for training, validation, and test respectively.
-For all datasets, the only preprocessing performed on the raw images was demeaning.
+learning rate, learning rate decay, l2 regularization parameters on different layers, parameters of the response normalizations

 <img src="./images/deep_table.png" class="img-responsive" align='right'></p>

 For CIFAR-10, the basic unit of time was one-tenth of an epoch, and the maximum running time was 75 epochs.
 For SVHN, the basic unit of time was one one-hundredth of an epoch and the maximum running time was 10 epochs.
 The full details are described in the paper.